UnvLabs/site/docs/tutorial/variables/assign-multiple-values.md

 ## Unpack a Collection

-If you have a collection of values in a list, tuple etc. Python allows you extract the values into variables.
+If you have a collection of values in a list, tuple etc. Unv allows you extract the values into variables.
 This is called  _unpacking_.

 Unpack a list:
 ```py